AMReX-Combustion/PelePhysics/Docs/sphinx/Utility.rst

   pmf.datafile = pmf.dat
   pmf.do_cellAverage = 1

 The first parameter specifies the path to the PMF data file.
 This file contains a two-line header followed by whitespace-delimited data columns in the order: position (cm), temperature (K), velocity (cm/s), density(g/cm3), species mole fractions.
 Sample files are provided in the relevant PeleLMeX (and PeleC) examples, and the procedure to generate these files with a provided script is described below.
-The second parameter specifies whether the PMF code does a finite volume-style integral over the querried cell (``pmf.do_cellAverage = 1``) or whether the code finds an interpolated value at the midpoint of the querried cell (``pmf.do_cellAverage = 0``)
+The second parameter specifies whether the PMF code does a finite volume-style integral over the queried cell (``pmf.do_cellAverage = 1``) or whether the code finds an interpolated value at the midpoint of the querried cell (``pmf.do_cellAverage = 0``)

 Generating a PMF file
 ~~~~~~~~~~~~~~~~~~~~~